refuel-ai/autolabel/docs/guide/llms/llms.md

 ```

 ## Hugging Face
 To use models from [Hugging Face](https://huggingface.co/), you can set `provider` to `huggingface_pipeline` when creating a labeling configuration.
 The specific model that will be queried can be specified using the `name` key.
-Autolabel currently supports all Sequence2Sequence Language Models on Hugging Face.
+Autolabel currently supports all Sequence2Sequence and Causal Language Models on Hugging Face.
 All models available on Hugging Face can be found [here](https://huggingface.co/docs/transformers/model_doc/openai-gpt#:~:text=TEXT-,MODELS,-ALBERT).
-Ensure that the model you choose can be loaded using `AutoModelForSeq2SeqLM`.
+Ensure that the model you choose can be loaded using `AutoModelForSeq2SeqLM` or `AutoModelForCausalLM`.
 Here are a few examples:

+Sequence2Sequence Language Models:
 * `google/flan-t5-small` (all flan-t5-* models)
 * `google/pegasus-x-base`
 * `microsoft/prophetnet-large-uncased`

+Causal Language Models:
+* `gpt2`
+* `openlm-research/open_llama_3b`
+* `meta-llama/Llama-2-70b`

 This will run the model locally on a GPU (if available).
 You can also specify  quantization strategy to load larger models in lower precision (and thus decreasing memory requirements).